platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 ---
-title: "DNS management and Apex domains"
+title: "DNS management and apex domains"
 weight: 1
-description: "Platform.sh expects you to use a CNAME for most DNS records.
-But that doesn't work with some DNS registrars."
+description: See why CNAME records are used and what to do if your DNS registrar doesn't support them for apex domains.
 sidebarTitle: "DNS and CNAMEs"
 ---

-{{% description %}}
+Platform.sh expects you to use CNAME records for most DNS records.
+But that doesn't work with some DNS registrars.
+Learn why they're recommended and what else you can do.

-## Why are CNAME records problematic?
+## Why CNAME records are problematic

 The DNS specification was originally published in 1987, long before name-based HTTP hosting became prevalent.
-In the multiple RFCs that were written regarding CNAME records, the description of the behavior of these is rather vague.
+In the multiple RFCs that were written regarding CNAME records, the description of their behavior is rather vague.

 It's generally understood that a CNAME record for an apex domain like `example.com`:

-1. Can only point to an IP-address like `192.0.2.1` (A record).
+- Can only point to an IP address like `192.0.2.1` (an A record).
-2. Can't be used as an alias for another hostname like `www.example.com` (CNAME record).
+- Can't be used as an alias for another hostname like `www.example.com` (a CNAME record).

 The CNAME limitation (point 2) is especially problematic if you want to use an apex domain with any container-based managed hosting service like Platform.sh.

-Many registrars do allow CNAME records for apex domains.
+Many registrars allow CNAME records for apex domains.
 If yours doesn't, several solutions exist [to bypass that limitation](#handling-apex-domains).

 More information can be found in: